spatie/security-advisories-health-check/README.md

 ## Caching

 By default, this package will make an HTTP request to Packagist every time the health check runs.
-To reduce API calls and improve performance, you can enable caching by calling `cacheExpiryInMinutes()`:
+To reduce API calls and improve performance, you can enable caching by calling `cacheResultsForMinutes()`:

 ```php
 use Spatie\Health\Facades\Health;